OT 4: Knowledge and Religion: Christianity: Thoughts on The Lord’s Prayer

 In His creation of the world, God withdraws from His creation, the realm of Necessity, in order to allow it to be.
 He is, in a way, the great Artist who must also withdraw from his creation in order to allow it to be.
 The true act of creation is a denial of the Self; it is allowing something to be other than one’s self and is a recognition of “otherness” itself.
+We have this principle given to us in our great Art.
 God’s withdrawal is the example that He gives to us in our relation to ourselves and to the world: we must deny our Selves in order that we may be united with Him.

-Because creation is from God, it must be Good for He is all Good and the good is one.
+Because creation is from God, it must be Good for He is all Good and the good is One.
 Those artists who create from themselves and do not withdraw from their art do not create great art, and this is the foundation of one of our mistaken approaches to appreciating the works of art created where we focus on the biographical, historical and social contexts, and the techniques of artists, thus turning the art into an object over which we stand.
+This is what we call the philosophy of “aesthetics” or the “sensual” and its appearance is concurrent with the coming to be of the principle of reason in our philosophy and our sciences.
 Without this withdrawal of Self from that which is created, there can be no creation and certainly no great creation.
 There is only a “making”.

 When God interacts within the web of Necessity and its physical laws, He Himself is subject to these laws and He submits to these laws.
 Without such submission on the part of God, a great injustice would occur since only human beings would suffer God’s creation and not God Himself.
 But God does suffer His creation and has chosen to do so.
 The most prominent and important example of this is the crucifixion of Christ where God Himself accepts the death of His Son without intervening to prevent it from happening even though Christ requests that God intervene on His behalf.
 God’s presence is His absence and silence in the crucifixion.
 The Lamb is slain from the foundation of the world (creation) (Rev 13: 8) and is the creation itself.